RobustFair: Adversarial Evaluation through Fairness Confusion Directed Gradient Search: Related Work

 \textbf{Fairness Evaluation} Fairness asserts that DNNs treat similar groups or individuals equally.
 To evaluate group fairness violations, \cite{GTest1} proposes a statistical testing framework that uses optimal transport to project the empirical measure onto the set of group-fair probability models. \cite{GTest2} presents a statistical hypothesis testing to determine whether prediction errors are distributed similarly across similar groups.
-For individual fairness testing, the Adversarial Discrimination Finder (ADF) \cite{ADF,ADF1} utilizes a two-phase gradient search to enlarge prediction differences among similar individuals.
-The Efficient Individual Discriminatory Instances Generator (EIDIG) \cite{EIDIG} uses a momentum optimization and intermediate gradient information to accelerate individual fairness testing.
-However, current individual fairness evaluation approaches do not take into account the impact of perturbations on prediction accuracy, partly because the test oracles, e.g., the ground truths, for the generated instances are generally not available.
-This may be an advantage of individual fairness evaluation, but also limits its applicability as the evaluation results may be intertwined with robust defects.
+For individual fairness testing, the Adversarial Discrimination Finder (ADF) \cite{ADF, ADF1} utilizes a two-phase gradient search to enlarge prediction differences among similar individuals.
+The Efficient Individual Discriminatory Instances Generator (EIDIG) \cite{EIDIG} uses momentum optimization and intermediate gradient information to accelerate individual fairness testing.
+However, current individual fairness evaluation approaches often do not consider the impact of perturbations on prediction accuracy.
+This limitation arises because test oracles, such as ground truths, are typically unavailable for the generated biased instances.
+While this characteristic may be advantageous in certain scenarios, it also restricts the applicability of individual fairness evaluation, as evaluation outcomes may become intertwined with robustness issues.
+In an extreme scenario, enforcing identical predictions for all inputs would meet any fairness criterion but would severely compromise effectiveness.

-The above gradient-based approaches evaluate DNNS against adversarial perturbations respectively from the perspectives of prediction accuracy and individual fairness, but both criteria are not well coordinated on their own.
+The above gradient-based approaches evaluate DNNs against adversarial perturbations respectively from the perspectives of prediction accuracy and individual fairness.
+However, when DNNs encounter intertwined challenges related to robustness and individual fairness, current robustness and individual fairness evaluation approaches fail to ensure that DNNs maintain both functionally and ethically correct.
 The recently proposed criterion of accurate fairness establishes an orthogonal confusion aligning individual fairness with accuracy.
-RobustFair presented in this paper is an accurate fairness evaluation approach that utilizes a customized two-stage gradient search for finer-grained prediction defects under the direction of fairness confusion.
+In this paper, we introduce RobustFair, an accurate fairness evaluation approach that addresses the intertwined adversarial perturbation issues of robustness and individual fairness.
+It utilizes a customized two-stage gradient search for finer-grained false or biased prediction defects under the direction of the fairness confusion matrix.